 As a minimum, the Owner should designate one Responsible Person for each tailings facility.
 During initial construction, and operations and ongoing construction, there should be a Responsible Person immediately available at all times.
 The Responsible Person(s) has clearly defined, delegated responsibility for tailings management and appropriate qualifications.
 There may also be a designated Responsible Person at the corporate level.
-The Responsible Person(s) identifies the scope of work and budget requirements (subject to final approval) for all aspects of tailings management, including the EoR, and will delegate specific tasks and responsibilities for aspects of tailings management to qualified personnel.
+The Responsible Person(s) identifies the scope of work and budget requirements (subject to final approval) for all aspects of tailings management to qualified personnel.